 (5) Subject to subsection (6) an order under subsection (2) or (4) may be made with or without costs.

-(6) Costs shall not be given against the Registrar, a Deputy Registrar or an Industrial Inspector in relation to proceedings under this section.
+(6) Costs shall not be given against the Registrar, a deputy registrar or an industrial inspector in relation to proceedings under this section.

 (7) Where the industrial magistrate’s court orders money to be paid under this section by way of a penalty, compensation, restitution, forfeiture or costs the industrial magistrate’s court shall state in the order the name of the person liable to pay the money and the name of the person to whom the money is to be paid.